 Unlike direct and indirect jobs, induced jobs are those which are created in the larger geographic community, rather than within the investor or regional center’s business network.
 Workers employed or involved in EB-5 projects, who increase their own spending in the community based on having an income, may produce induced jobs.
 Induced jobs can be counted as “indirect” jobs for USCIS EB-5 purposes.
 In order to document induced and indirect jobs, they can be estimated by an expert economist using economic models.

 Regional Center Formation

-- A geographic position for the regional center and a corresponding detailed map of the exact location for the proposed regional center;
+- A geographic position for the regional center and a corresponding detailed map of the exact location of the proposed regional center;

-- That at least 10 jobs will be created by the investment through the proposed regional center, which may be shown by a business plan, economic reports, and/or financial projections for the proposal that will demonstrate how the funds will be spent;
+- At least 10 jobs will be created by the investment through the proposed regional center, which may be shown by a business plan, economic reports, and/or financial projections for the proposal that will demonstrate how the funds will be spent;

 - A description of the promotional activities the business seeks to use must be provided, including a plan for all promotions, the amount of funds to be allocated for promotions, and/or a strategy of how the business plans to attract potential investors;

 - A detailed strategy or method to prevent fraud, and ensure that the investment has been legally acquired, is part of the application.
 This often includes the regional center acquiring previous bank statements from the immigrant investor; and,

 - Proof that the proposed regional center will comply with all EB-5 regulations, by providing “documentation of the business structure of both the regional center and the new commercial enterprises that will be affiliated with the regional center.”